 What Does The P0420 Code Mean?

-The P0420 code indicates that the Engine Control Module (ECM) has identified a decline in the efficiency of the catalytic converter on Bank 1.
-This could be attributed to a malfunctioning catalyst or potentially be a false alarm triggered by a defective O2 sensor.
+The P0420 code indicates the Engine Control Module (ECM) has detected reduced catalytic converter efficiency on Bank 1.
+This usually points to a bad catalytic converter, but it can also be triggered by a faulty oxygen (O2) sensor giving false readings.

 Code Definition